-Our focus is to support novice or experienced researchers who are able to expand the scientific evidence, visibility, and quality of upper extremity and hand rehabilitation.
+Our focus is to support novice and experienced researchers who are able to expand the scientific evidence, visibility, and quality of upper extremity and hand rehabilitation.
 As a goal of the funding process, opportunities are provided for new researchers to complete standard grant application forms, to demonstrate expertise as a principal investigator, to be responsible for handling budgeted funds, and to collect pilot data for larger funding opportunities.

-The AHTF has established, maintained and grown its grant program since it’s inception.
+The AHTF has established, maintained, and grown its grant program since its inception.
 We have aggressive plans to raise additional funding to continue growing the grant program well into the future.

 Through the Tri Alliance (ASHT, AHTF, HTCC), the following Grants are available

+All AHTF funded grants are contingent upon receipt of qualified applications.
+Acceptance is through a peer-review process.
+The application deadline is February 28th each year for the AHTF grants.
+Mary Kasch Scholarship deadline is March 1st.
+Founders Grant deadline is March 1st.
 (If you missed an earlier deadline, plan now to apply for next year based on this information, and revisit for updated submission requirements before the next Feb.
 28th.)
+Policies:

 - Scope of Research: The focus of the research must be within the domain of hand therapy, ranging from entry-level through more advanced lines of inquiry.
 The ASHT Founders Grant will only be awarded when proposals are sufficient in perceived feasibility and relevance to hand therapy.
 The appropriateness of the proposed research will be determined by the peer reviewers.